puppeteer/puppeteer/docs/api/puppeteer.elementhandle.boxmodel.md

 # ElementHandle.boxModel() method

-This method returns boxes of the element, or `null` if the element is not visible.
+This method returns boxes of the element, or `null` if the element has no effect on layout (example: `display: none`).

 #### Signature: